ivanroosvelt/fancy_repo/Readme.md

 # Table of Contents

-- [Backend Good Square Finder](./back/) - Simple endpoint to find good squares in given matrix.
+- [Backend: Good Square Finder](./back/) - Simple endpoint to find good squares in given matrix.
-- [Front: Keyboard trainer](./front/) - Typeracer: Tool to practice and improve typing.
+- [Front: Keyboard Trainer](./front/) - Typeracer: Tool to practice and improve typing.

 ## About this directory